-- Karen Cordry, Bankruptcy Project counsel, who spends 50% of her time doing Tobacco Project work representing the Settling States in bankruptcy court when a tobacco manufacturer files for bankruptcy.
+- Karen Cordry, Bankruptcy Chief counsel, who spends 50 percent of her time doing tobacco work representing the Settling States in bankruptcy court when a tobacco manufacturer files for bankruptcy.

 The MSA created a broad array of restrictions on the advertising, marketing and promotion of cigarettes.
 For example, it prohibited the targeting of youth and the use of cartoons in cigarette advertising.
 It also includes prohibitions on outdoor advertising of cigarettes and the advertising of cigarettes in public transit facilities, as well as the use of cigarette brand names on merchandise, and a host of other restrictions.

 The central purpose of the MSA was to reduce smoking, and particularly youth smoking in the United States.
-Since 1997, when the first State settlement was announced, cigarette sales in the United States have fallen by more than 21%.
+Since 1997, when the first State settlement was announced, cigarette sales in the United States have fallen by more than 21 percent.
 The declines in youth smoking have been even more pronounced.